 - Proof of mastery of medical terminology in all working languages

 General education and experience, rather than specific academic requirements, are the only other typical prerequisites.
-National standards for training of health care interpreters were developed in 2010.

 Learn More About a Career as a Health Care Interpreter